Panasonic GX85 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the GX85 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the GX85 followed on from the Panasonic GX7.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.

 So what is the bottom line?
 Is the Panasonic GX85 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.